Second-Order Asymptotics of Two-Sample Tests: Asymptotics of Divergence Tests with Invariant Divergences

 where $P^{*}$ is given in \eqref{eq:min_Bhatt1_2} and $ \mathsf{Q}^{-1}_{\chi^{2}_{k-1}}(\cdot)$ denotes the inverse of the tail probability of the chi-square distribution $\chi^{2}_{k-1}$ with $k-1$ degrees of freedom. \end{theorem} \begin{IEEEproof} For an outline of the proof, see Section~\ref{sub:outline}.
 A full proof is given in Appendix~\ref{sec:proof}. \end{IEEEproof}

-The GLRT for two-sample testing compares the empirical probabilities of the observation sequences $X^n$ and $Y^n$ and rejects the null hypothesis when their difference, measured by the JS divergence, exceeds a threshold.
-Theorem~\ref{Thm:unknownPdivtest} demonstrates that measuring this difference by any invariant divergence gives rise to the same second-order asymptotics.
-Thus, whether we compare the empirical distributions $\tp_{X^n}$ and $\tp_{Y^n}$ using the JS divergence, the KL divergence, or any other invariant divergence, does not affect the first- and second-order terms $\beta'$ and $\beta''$.
+The Gutman test compares the empirical distributions of the sequences $X^n$ and $Y^n$ and rejects the null hypothesis when their difference, measured by the JS divergence, exceeds a threshold.
+Theorem~\ref{Thm:unknownPdivtest} shows that, whether the empirical distributions $\tp_{X^n}$ and $\tp_{Y^n}$ are compared using the JS divergence, the KL divergence, or any other invariant divergence, the first- and second-order terms $\beta'$ and $\beta''$ remain unchanged.